 Get introduced to the world of coding!
 What is coding?
 What does it do?
 Why is it so important?
 Learn the basic language of code such as of sequential commands and loops.
 In Coding for Kids students will learn through a series of hands-on projects and activities as well as in Scratch Jr, a tablet based programming environment developed by MIT.
 Make basic coding logic fun and easy to learn!

-Learn basic concepts of programming using the incredibly popular program Scratch, developed by MIT.
+Learn basic concepts of programming using the incredibly popular programing environment Scratch, developed by MIT.
 Scratch is a "block based" coding software which teaches students how to program by snapping together digital blocks of code.
 Animate stories and create simple game mechanics.
 No previous programming experience required!

-If you've taken a Scratch class before then it is time to learn new blocks and new ways to use them.
+If you've taken a Scratch class before, then it's time to learn new blocks and new ways to use them!
 Scratch offers a ton of content and there is always something more to learn.
 Come learn more advanced projects and concepts to make truly cool programs.

 Learn to create your own Mods for Minecraft using this simple tool for teaching JAVA!
 Code Kingdoms is a coding interface which allows students to code on several levels from very simple "block coding" with pictures, to more complex JAVA.
 This class is a great introduction to more advanced coding and no experience is necessary.

 Learn the fundamentals of programming in a fun, visual, and interactive way.
 Make pictures, animations, and games that will wow your family and friends.
 We'll use a Java-based programming language called Processing.
 This is a development environment originally designed to help teach computer programming fundamentals, but has since evolved into an easy way for artists, designers, and researchers to easily produce visual software.